itsmehara/CloudOpsNotes/TerraformQuestions.md

 ```
-Certainly!
-Here are some coding style questions and answers for hiring a Terraform expert with a focus on hands-on expertise, debugging clusters, and pods.
-The questions will be organized into different sections under the DevOps area, and they will include 15 questions and answers for each section in table format.
+Here are some coding style questions and answers to learn and become a Terraform expert with a focus on hands-on expertise, debugging clusters, and pods.
+The questions will be organized into different sections under the DevOps area, and they will include 15 questions and answers for each section.

 ### Section 1: Introduction to Terraform